-The Xerox Walk-Up Printing Driver enables printing from a PC to any Xerox PostScript-enabled printer.
-This is especially helpful for mobile professionals who travel to multiple locations and need to print to different printers.
-Instead of installing the printer drivers for each printer, you can download this driver from the Web.
-Although it does notenable access to all printer-specific features, it does enable access to common printing features, such as 2-sided printing.
+The Xerox Walk-Up Printing Driver enables printing from a Window computer to any Xerox PostScript-enabled printer.
+This is helpful for mobile professionals who travel to multiple locations and need to print to different printers.
+Instead of installing the print drivers for each printer, you can download this driver from the Web.
+Although it does not enable access to all printer-specific features, it does enable access to common printing features, such as 2-sided printing.